IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology

 \section{Abstract}

-Since the structure of complex networks is often {\em unknown}.
-Thus, we may identify the most influential seed nodes by exploring only a part of the underlying network given a small budget for node queries.
-Motivated by the fact that collecting node metadata is more cost-effective than investigating the relationship between nodes via {\em queried nodes}, we propose \textsf{IM-META}, an end-to-end solution to IM in networks with unknown topology by retrieving information from queries and node metadata.
-However, using such metadata to aid the IM process is not without risk due to the noisy nature of metadata and uncertainties in connectivity inference.
-To tackle these challenges, we formulate a new IM problem that aims to find both seed nodes and queried nodes.
-In \textsf{IM-META}, we develop an effective method that {\em iteratively} performs three steps: 1) we learn the relationship between collected metadata and edges via a {\em Siamese neural network} model, 2) we select a number of inferred confident edges to construct a {\em reinforced} graph, and 3) we identify the next node to query by maximizing the inferred influence spread using our {\em topology-aware} ranking strategy.
-By querying only 5\% of nodes, \textsf{IM-META} on four real-world datasets, we demonstrate a) the speed of network exploration via node queries, b) the effectiveness of each module, c) the superiority over benchmark methods, d) the robustness to more difficult settings, e) the hyperparameter sensitivity, and f) the scalability.
+Since the structure of complex networks is often {\em unknown}, we may identify the most influential seed nodes by exploring only a part of the underlying network, given a small budget for node queries.
+We propose \textsf{IM-META}, a solution to influence maximization (IM) in networks with unknown topology by retrieving information from queries and node metadata.
+Since using such metadata is not without risk due to the noisy nature of metadata and uncertainties in connectivity inference, we formulate a new IM problem that aims to find both seed nodes and queried nodes.
+In \textsf{IM-META}, we develop an effective method that {\em iteratively} performs three steps: 1) we learn the relationship between collected metadata and edges via a {\em Siamese neural network}, 2) we select a number of inferred confident edges to construct a {\em reinforced} graph, and 3) we identify the next node to query by maximizing the inferred influence spread using our {\em topology-aware} ranking strategy.
+Through experimental evaluation of \textsf{IM-META} on four real-world datasets, we demonstrate a) the speed of network exploration via node queries, b) the effectiveness of each module, c) the superiority over benchmark methods, d) the robustness to more difficult settings, e) the hyperparameter sensitivity, and f) the scalability.

 }

 \IEEEdisplaynotcompsoctitleabstractindextext